Massey College, Toronto: Grounds and architecture

+The building went against many architectural trends of the 1960s, using ornament and eschewing exposed concrete.
+Initially drawing a mixed reception from architectural critics, its reputation has since grown.
 The college buildings are frequently studied by architecture students.
 In 2013, which marked its 50th anniversary, Massey College received two prestigious architecture awards.
 The 2013 Prix du XXe siècle, awarded by The Royal Architectural Institute of Canada, recognizes "the enduring excellence of nationally significant architecture, such as landmark buildings in the historical context of Canadian Architecture.
 The award can go to a building in Canada, designed by an architect from any country, or a building anywhere designed by a Canadian architect."
 The commentary from the award’s jury reads as follows: "Massey College is a skillful and humane interpretation of Arts and Crafts sensibilities in a modernist idiom.
 It is remarkable for its seamless integration of exterior and interior design, including the rich detailing of its custom furnishings and fittings.
 It has aged well, and is one of the University of Toronto’s most treasured modern buildings."
 The 2013 Landmark Award was awarded to Massey College by the Ontario Association of Architects.
 "Recognizing buildings that demonstrate architecture’s beauty, endurance and lasting contribution to the community and to society", a Landmark building "establishes a design excellence standard for future generations, enhances its environment and the public realm, recognizes and respects its surroundings; and contributes to the neighbourhood, the community or the city through its unique identity."
 Fall 2013 issue of Perspectives magazine, published by OAA, was dedicated to Ron Thom and featured Massey College.
+Witold Rybczynski describes the building as "intriguing" from the outside and the quad as "masterful".

 The Robertson Davies Library, also known as the lower library, houses the college's librarian as well as an office for the University of Toronto's Book History and Print Culture Program.
 This library contains display cases for exhibitions curated from the collection by Book History students and Massey students.